 The field of communication has a long and prominent intellectual history as one of the oldest liberal arts.
 It dates back to ancient Greece where rhetoric was essential for participation in civic life.
-In the more than two thousand years since, the field has expanded to study many kinds of human communication phenomena in various contexts.
+In the more than two thousand years since, the field has expanded to study many kinds of human communication phenomena in various contexts such as media, culture, and relationships.

 Students majoring in communication have interned with the Atlanta Governor’s Program, CNN, the Red Cross, the Cherry Blossom Festival, local television and radio stations, and various law offices, hospitals, schools, and businesses in Atlanta and in the surrounding Macon community.

-Faculty and students are involved in collaborative research in such areas as media theory and criticism, rhetorical studies, and gender and communication.
+Faculty and students are involved in collaborative research in such areas as media theory and criticism, rhetorical studies, gender and communication, and intercultural communication.

 David A. Bobbitt Associate Professor of Communication and Communication Department Chair.
 B.S.
 (Economics) University of Tennessee 1976; M.A.
 (Media and Film Studies) Memphis State University 1986; M.A.
 (Cultural Studies) University of Iowa 1988; Ph.D.
 (Rhetorical Theory and Criticism) Louisiana State University 1992.
 My primary interests include media/film theory and criticism, cultural studies, rhetorical theory and criticism, American public discourse, and philosophy of communication.
 Tate 225B.firstname.lastname@example.org